katzenpost/katzenpost/drafts/deaddrop.rst

-The dead drop service is implemented as a Provider side autoresponder service [KAETZCHEN]_, it provides clients with the ability to retreive messages from remote Providers.
+The dead drop service is implemented as a Provider side autoresponder service [KAETZCHEN]_, it provides clients with the ability to retrieve messages from remote Providers.
 This unidirectional dead drop scheme should leak less information than a bidirectional dead drop.
 This document does not describe the full design of a message system.
 Instead we merely specify a mixnet dead